A growing individual, a helpful guide, and a friend to many.

 The result of the tinkering I've done is the several projects that I have been a part of.
-No matter a school project or a personal project, I make it an effort to give everything that I do my best shot.
-Doing so allows me to learn what I do best and showcase the quality of work I give at the same time.
+No matter a school project or a personal project, I make it an effort to give everything I do my best shot.
+Doing so allows me to learn what I do best and showcase the quality of work I offer at the same time.

 I am a huge fan of open source after learning more about the concept of learning in public.
 To share what I know, I strive to make most, if not all, of my personal projects open-source.
 Here are some of them (the most recently updated!); for more, feel free to take a look at my GitHub profile!

 Thank you for stopping by; go forth and create awesome things!

 Thank you for taking the time to read through the website.
 I'd love to hear from you — whoever you are — and I'll be more than willing to have a chat!
 Feel free to say hi through email or take a look at the other platforms I'm in (either below or above).
 I'm seeking ways to step out of my comfort zone from time to time, and getting to say hi and meet people is a pretty nice way to do so!

 While you're at it, feel free to take a look at my blog, too.
 I still have a long way to go in everything, but I hope to document my journey getting there on my blog!
 Here's a sneak peak at some of my latest posts.

 4 June 2023